gardener/gardener/docs/proposals/23-autoscaling-kube-apiserver-via-independent-hpa-and-vpa.md

 input data and a non-volatile cache for acquired data.
 However, in the scope of this proposal, the only data source is the aforementioned metrics scrape, and the calculated values only need to be briefly cached in memory.

-A single replica is deployed, as highly available autoscaling setup is currently prevented by limitations in the autoscalers utilized by Gardener.

 A kube-apiserver's metrics response measures megabytes in size.
 To reduce the amount of network traffic, this proposal utilizes compressed HTTP responses when scraping metrics.
 Outside the scope of this proposal, a future enhancement is possible, in which a metrics filter component is added as a sidecar to each ShootKapi pod.
 Each such sidecar would